ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Provide an interface to call DB functions

 ## 3. Sync Handler
-Sync Handler allows registration client to sync Master data, List of User, Roles and respective mappings and Configurations (Registration Client specific and Global configs).
+1. Sync Handler allows registration client to sync Master data, List of User, Roles and respective mappings and Configurations (Registration Client specific and Global configs).

-Sync Handler also allows Registration Client to push data from Client local database to Master Database.
+1. Sync Handler also allows Registration Client to push data from Client local database to Master Database.

-As part of Masterdata Sync, the service will receive a Machine ID and Timestamp, looks for a mapped Center id to that Machine ID and responds to the Registration Client with the Center specific Master data for the following tables.
+1. As part of Masterdata Sync, the service receives a Machine ID and Timestamp, looks for a mapped Center id to that Machine ID and responds to the Registration Client with the Center specific Master data for the following tables.

-1. Registration Center Type
+   * Registration Center Type
-1. List of Registration Center
+   * List of Registration Center
-1. Template File Format
+   * Template File Format
-1. Template Type
+   * Template Type
-1. Templates
+   * Templates
-1. Reason Category
+   * Reason Category
-1. List of Reasons
+   * List of Reasons
-1. Document Category
+   * Document Category
-1. Document Type
+   * Document Type
-1. Mapping of Document Category-Type (refer table "Valid Documents")
+   * Mapping of Document Category-Type (refer table "Valid Documents")
-1. Machine Type
+   * Machine Type
-1. Machine Specifications
+   * Machine Specifications
-1. List of Machines
+   * List of Machines
-1. Device Types
+   * Device Types
-1. Device Specifications
+   * Device Specifications
-1. List of Devices
+   * List of Devices
-1. Location Hierarchy
+   * Location Hierarchy
-1. List of Languages
+   * List of Languages
-1. List of Genders
+   * List of Genders
-1. Biometric Authentication type - (refer table "Biometric Type")
+   * Biometric Authentication type - (refer table "Biometric Type")
-1. Biometric Attribute
+   * Biometric Attribute
-1. Center-Machine Mapping
+   * Center-Machine Mapping
-1. Center-Device Mapping
+   * Center-Device Mapping
-1. Center-Machine-Device Mapping
+   * Center-Machine-Device Mapping
-1. Center-Machine-User Mapping
+   * Center-Machine-User Mapping
-1. Center-User Mapping
+   * Center-User Mapping

-The Sync Handler service will only send incremental changes based on the Timestamp received by the service.
+4. The Sync Handler service only sends incremental changes based on the Timestamp received by the service.

-For configuration, sync handler will receive a request to sync configurations and will respond back with Registration Client specific and Global Configurations
+1. For configuration, sync handler receives a request to sync configurations and will respond back with Registration Client specific and Global Configurations

-For User, Roles and Respective User-Role mappings, Sync handler will receive Machine ID and Timestamp and will respond to the Registration Client will Center specific incremental changes.
+1. For User, Roles and Respective User-Role mappings, Sync handler receives Machine ID and Timestamp and will respond to the Registration Client about Center specific incremental changes.

 ## 4. ID Generator and Validator
 ### 4.1 ID Validator